Skip to content

 }

-This code creates a user object with a username property.
+This creates a user object with a username.

 edge Follow {}

-Walkers are like functions that move through your graph and perform actions.
-They're what makes things happen in your application!
+Walkers move through your graph and perform actions.
+They make your app interactive.

 walker create_tweet(visit_profile) {